turingschool/curriculum/source/topics/performance/queries.markdown

 default_scope include: {comments: :approval}
 ```

 After the above has been added to the model, then `Article.find(1)` will include the associated `comments`.
+Therefore, if you need that article's comments, another database query is no longer necessary.

 `default_scope` has the drawback that this `:include` will *ALWAYS* be included in any fetch of an `Article` object by default.